Neuromelanin: Function

 Neuromelanin is found in higher concentrations in humans than in other primates.
 Neuromelanin concentration increases with age, suggesting a role in neuroprotection (neuromelanin can chelate metals and xenobiotics) or senescence.

 Role in disease

-Neuromelanin-containing neurons in the substantia nigra undergo neurodegeneration during Parkinson's disease.
+Neuromelanin-containing neurons in the substantia nigra degenerate during Parkinson's disease.
 Motor symptoms of Parkinson's disease are caused by cell death in the substantia nigra, which may be partly due to oxidative stress.
 This oxidation may be relieved by neuromelanin.
 Patients with Parkinson's disease had 50% the amount of neuromelanin in the substantia nigra as compared to similar patients of their same age, but without Parkinson's.
 The death of neuromelanin-containing neurons in the substantia nigra, pars compacta, and locus coeruleus have been linked to Parkinson's disease and also have been visualized in vivo with neuromelanin imaging.

 Neuromelanin has been shown to bind neurotoxic and toxic metals that could promote neurodegeneration.